 MDiv and MTS students who desire to focus attention on women in theology and ministry may enroll in Candler's Women's Studies in Theology and Ministry (WTM) Certificate Program.
 This program integrates required and elective work and seeks to (1) create an intellectual and supportive community focused explicitly on women in theology and ministry; (2) explore critical issues and enlarge perspectives on women and religion; and (3) nurture students' professional identities and assist vocational discernment.
 Students in the MDiv and MTS degree programs may enroll in the WTM Certificate Program.
-A total of 13 hours is required, including:
+A total of 12 hours is required, including:

-- PT503.
+- PT502.
 Special Topics in Women, Theology and Ministry (3 hours) or PT503.
-Vocational Discernment for a Sustained Life in Ministry (3 hours) - Nine hours of elective credit from the approved list of electives - WTM505.
-WTM Integrative Project (1 hour taken after the completion of 12 hours of coursework.) - WTM500.
+Vocational Discernment for a Sustained Life in Ministry (3 hours) - Nine hours of elective credit from the approved list of electives. - WTM505.
+WTM Integrative Project (0 hour taken after the completion of 12 hours of coursework.) - WTM500.
 Professional Development.
-Met either through participation in an Academic Conference (5 hours) or the WTM Mentoring program (5 hours.) {No credit hours given for either requirement}. - WTM501.
+Met either through participation in at least 5 clock hours of an academic conference or WTM mentorship program (0 hour). - WTM501.
 Women's Forum.
-Attendance at the WTM Forum once during the student's academic program.
+Attendance at the WTM Forum once during the student's academic program (0 hour).